sharduul/chalk/README.md

 - installed Ruby from https://gorails.com/setup/osx/10.12-sierra
 - then followed steps given below

+### To setup on windows
+- from root run command: powershell -file "bin/windows/setup.ps1"

+### To serve local serve on windows
+- from root run command: powershell -file "bin/windows/serve.ps1"

 Chalk is a high quality, completely customizable, performant and 100% free blog template for Jekyll.

 ## Overview